Textualize/textual/docs/guide/events.md

 !!! note

-    If multiple decorated handlers match the `control`, then they will *all* be called in the order they are defined.
+    If multiple decorated handlers match the message, then they will *all* be called in the order they are defined.

     The naming convention handler will be called *after* any decorated handlers.

+#### Applying CSS selectors to arbitrary attributes

+The decorator `on` also accepts arbitrary `**kwargs` that can be used to specify CSS selectors that will match against the specified attributes of the message.
+As a simple example, the app below is functionally equivalent to the previous example, but it will match the CSS selectors explicitly against the attribute `button` of the message `Button.Pressed`:

+=== "on_decorator03.py"

+    ```python title="on_decorator03.py"
+    --8<-- "docs/examples/events/on_decorator03.py"
+    ```

+    1. Matches `Button.Pressed` messages whose attribute `button` has an id `bell`.
+    2. Matches `Button.Pressed` messages whose attribute `button` has the class names "toggle" *and* "dark".
+    3. Matches `Button.Pressed` messages whose attribute `button` has an id of "quit".
+    4. Matches `Button.Pressed` messages whose attribute `super_cool_button` has an id `button`, which will never happen because the message `Button.Pressed` doesn't have such an attribute.

+=== "Output"

+    ```{.textual path="docs/examples/events/on_decorator03.py"}
+    ```

 ### Handler arguments